Omenia/libcutter/README.md

 As of December 2018, the Robot Framework community consensus seems to be that new tools and libraries can skip series 2 and target for Python >= 3.6.
-Though, do not drop support for Python 2 just yet, if it already exists as this most likely does at least ease up the rest who are still moving to 3.
+Though, do not drop support for Python 2 just yet, if it already exists as this likely does not, at least, ease up the rest who are on the way to 3.

-While this template was started on Python 2 and has not removed support for it, it is not guaranteed that the included Python packages plan to support [Python 2 much longer](https://pythonclock.org/).
+While this template started on Python 2, and has not removed its specifics, it is not guaranteed that the included Python packages plan to support [Python 2 much longer](https://pythonclock.org/).